 Due to import and export regulations all bikes must be transported together.
 We will send you a location in outer London to drop and collect your bike before and after the event.

 How much do I have to raise in total?

-We ask you to raise a minimum of £2,000 in order to take part, which includes the trip cost of £1,239.
+We ask you to raise a minimum of £2,400 in order to take part, which includes the trip costs.
+The cost of your registration goes towards your fundraising target.
 Please note that Gift Aid cannot be counted towards this amount.

-We need you to have raised and banked a minimum of £1,239 by this date so that we can pay for your place on the challenge.
-This amount pays for your transport, accommodation and food throughout your trip.
+We need you to have raised and banked a minimum of £700 by this date so that we can pay for your place on the challenge which contributes towards your transport, accommodation and food throughout your trip.
+This includes the £200 registration fee that you can add as an offline donation to your fundraising page.
 Unfortunately, if this amount has not been banked by this date you will need to make a plan to pay for the shortfall.
 If you would like to pay this cost personally then that’s no problem.
 We are happy to take a credit/debit card payment over the phone or alternatively you can sponsor yourself via your online sponsorship account.

 When do I need to raise the remainder of my sponsorship?

 You will need to raise and bank the remainder of your sponsorship, (£1700) by the 14 August 2024.

 What kind of rider takes part?

 This event is open to everyone from hobby rider to enthusiast.
 The riding speeds vary from 10mph to 20mph so you will always find someone to ride with regardless of your speed.